What do you admire

 Chandra Wilson: I guess the way that we work ourselves out of the mess

 that we left in the most human and humane way possible.
-And its
+And it’s

-going to show great things about everyone and its going to show
+going to show great things about everyone and it’s going to show

 really messed up things about everyone.